 - Organic Certification

 Our commitment to purchase only shade-grown coffees supports healthy environments for coffee growers and protects critical migratory bird habitat.
 Shade-grown coffee retains the natural flora around and over the coffee plants, providing needed shade, nourishment and erosion control necessary for a healthy environment.
 Shade-grown coffees also provide critical habitat for migratory songbirds and other species from our own backyards that winter in coffee lands, such as Baltimore Orioles and Bluebirds, and Monarch butterflies.
 In addition, the inter-planting of fruit trees provides important nutrition and supplemental income to the families of the farmers.
 A few of our coop partners have taken it a step further to get officially certified by the Smithsonian Migratory Bird Center as Bird Friendly® Certified Coffee, and we are partnering with others to obtain the certification wherever possible.
-Read more here.
+Read more about shade-grown and bird friendly coffee here.

 Each year we talk to the farm coops and agree on a price for a container of coffee.
 Typically, farmers send their coffee to a mill for processing, packaging and exporting, and pay the associated costs.
 All of the coops we work with have invested Fair Trade premiums to create their own in-house capacity to perform those functions.
 Therefore, money stays with the farmers instead of going to millers and exporters.
 Our farmers process the coffee, grade, mill, bag and export directly to us.
 That means the last person to see the coffee in its home country is the farmer who carried the bag into the container and put a lock on the door.
 The next person to see the coffee is at Dean’s Beans, when we receive and open the container.
 That’s REAL direct trade!